-If your child is staying for lunch, they should bring a healthy packed lunch.
+If you decide that your child will not be having the hot lunch provided, they should bring a healthy packed lunch.
 Please ensure the lunch box has a cool pack inside to keep the lunch at the appropriate temperature and also please respect our 'nut free' policy by not including any items containing nuts.
-Please also support our policy by avoiding sugary drinks and snacks.
+Please also support our healthy eating policy by avoiding sugary drinks and snacks.

-Busby ELCC Centre Parent Support Group
+Busby Nursery Class Parent Support Group

-Parents are encouraged to become involved in the life of the ELCC and our well established parent support group plays a vital role in supporting the needs of the parents through organising and supporting events.
-They support the ELCC through organising a host of fundraising activities and this, in turn, allows us to provide trips for the children and invite specialists such as drama groups to visit.
+Parents are encouraged to become involved in the life of the Nursery and our well established parent support group plays a vital role in supporting the needs of the parents through organising and supporting events.
+They support the Nursery through organising a host of fundraising activities and this, in turn, allows us to provide trips for the children and invite specialists such as drama groups to visit.
 Extra home link activities such as 'Maths Bags' have been created and are organised by the group.
 They also support the staff by providing an extra pair of hands at our open evenings or information sessions.
-If you would like to support the ELCC on a regular basis, with activities such as outings to the library or being a helping hand, please speak to a member of staff.
+If you would like to support the Nursery on a regular basis, with activities such as outings to the library or being a helping hand, please speak to a member of staff.